bellp/PatternMatching/README.md

 # Pattern Matching

-If you're familiar with any funcitonal programming language, you've probably run into pattern matching.
+If you're familiar with any functional programming language, you've probably run into pattern matching.
 Unfortunately C# doesn't support it (yet), but I've been able to write my own API to support it.
 It's still not as great as a real functional language's implementation, but can still be useful in some cases.

 Example: